To effectively promote and market your boudoir business you must first know two things:

 Asking For A Review

-If you feel your client had a good experience with their session and they’re happy with their images, then by all means, ask them if they would write a review for you.
+If you feel your client had a good experience with their session and are happy with their images, then by all means, ask them if they would write a review for you.

 The timing of this is important though.
 I usually don’t mention it until the entire process is over and they’re headed home and I’ll say something like, “Hey, if you don’t mind I’d love it if you could write a quick review for me on Google.”